thomassolis/AI-Internship/README.md

 # AI-Internship
-I would like to share what I did during my artificial intelligence internship in Germany for 2 months.
+I would like to share what I did during my two-month artificial intelligence internship in Germany.

-First I recommend to read the poster about Soundwalk made by my boss so you can understand the reason for the research.
-Then in the folder 'Codes' you can see the different graphs about sound perception together with the excel where the data of a building is compiled.
-You can also find the artificial intelligence model that allows to predict the perception that people have when entering certain values of a building to the dataset.
+First, I recommend reading the poster about Soundwalk made by my boss to understand the reason for the research.
+Then, in the 'Codes' folder, you can see the different graphs about sound perception, along with the Excel file where the data of a building is compiled.
+You can also find the artificial intelligence model that predicts people's perception when entering certain building values into the dataset.

-It was a period of much learning since I was able to learn a lot about an area that I did not know as architecture and complement both branches was a challenge, but the goal was achieved.
+It was a period of significant learning since I was able to explore a field I was not familiar with, such as architecture.
+Integrating both disciplines was a challenge, but the goal was achieved.